Meha931/Meha931/README.md

 # Meeeeeeeeehhha, and 9-3-1
 Yup, that's me

-Am just making [some stuff](https://meha931.github.io) with JavaScript and... well, not much else, heh
+Am just making some stuff with JavaScript and... well, not much else.

-So uh, don't know now what to write about.. <!-- Now don't mention the template, I don't really want to use it now x3 -->
+So uh, don't know now what to write about... <!-- Now don't mention the template, I don't really want to use it now, heh -->
-But feel free to contact me ~~somehow~~ ^^
+See my [webpage](https://meha931.github.io), I guess.

 <!-- Am saving this lil guide
 **Meha931/Meha931** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.